AntaresMugisho/PyBladeDocs/docs/liveblade/components.md

 # Liveblade Components

-Components are the building blocks of your application.
-Liveblade make them combine state and behavior to create reusable pieces of UI for your front end.
-Here, we'll cover the basics of creating and rendering components.
+Liveblade components are self-contained, reusable UI elements that encapsulates both **logic** (Python class) with **presentation** (PyBlade templates).
+They allow you to build dynamic, interactive user interfaces using only Python — without writing JavaScript.
+These components handle user interactions, maintain state on the server, and update the UI dynamically.

->[!info] PyBlade vs Liveblade Components
+>[!tip] PyBlade Components vs Liveblade Components
 >it's important to make the diffence between PyBlade components and Liveblade Components.
 PyBlade components are simple HTML reusable pieces of UI for your frontend while Liveblade components has also the capabilities of being dynamic.
-They can be updated without page reloading.
+They can be updated without full page reloading.

 ## Creating components

-A Liveblade component is simply a Python class that inherits `pyblade.liveblade.Component`.
-You can create component files by hand or use the following PyBlade command:
+A Liveblade component consists of two parts:

+- A **Python class**  that inherits `pyblade.liveblade.Component`.
+It is responsible of handling logic and state.

+- A **PyBlade template** that defines the component’s UI.

+To create a new component, use the `pyblade make:liveblade` command:

 ```shell
 pyblade make:liveblade TodoList
 ```

-If you prefer kebab-cased names, you can use them as well:
+If you prefer _kebab-cased_ names, you can use them as well:

 ```shell
 pyblade make:liveblade todo-list
 ```

 After running this command, PyBlade will create two new files in your application.
-The first will be the component's class located at the root of your project inside the `liveblade` folder : `my_project/liveblade/todo_list.py`
+The first will be the component's class located at `<root>/liveblade/todo_list.py` where `root` is the root folder of your project:

 ```python
 from pyblade import liveblade